Prison Security Levels Guide

 Their inmate to correctional officer ratio is a lot higher than the previous two security levels.
 Inmates here usually have sentences up to 30 years to complete.

-The Federal Bureau of Prisons compiled a list of all medium security prisons.
+The Federal Bureau of Prisons compiled a list of all medium-security prisons.
 You can view the list here.

-The high security prisons are known as United States Penitentiaries.
+The high-security prisons are known as United States Penitentiaries.
 You have probably heard this term in lots of television shows and movies.
 Penitentiaries are the places where they always housed the real bad convicts.

 High-security prisons have a tightly secured border.
 They can either half walls or multiple fences enclosing their property.
 They are equipped with armed guard towers.

 For inmates, they have either single cell or multiple cell housing.
 When it comes to inmate to correctional staff ratio, they have the highest.
-Here in the high-security prisons, correctional staff keeps a close control of all movements inside the prison.
+Here in the high-security prisons, the correctional staff keeps close control of all movements inside the prison.

 The inmates housed in the United State Penitentiaries can be just about anyone.
 It doesn’t necessarily have to be violent offenders.
 They can be sex offenders and informants.
 However, these two groups of people do not necessarily last long with all the violent acts that they end up receiving.